 Our names are Chris and Stef, and we have challenged ourselves to only eat what we Catch, Grow, Harvest or Raise for an entire YEAR!
 This includes everything right down to the basics, such as sugar, salt and flour.
 We hope you enjoy following along with our journey.

+I have a lot of love for the Outdoors, but especially Ice Fishing.
+Something about sitting on a frozen lake in silence and patiently waiting for that next big bite has me hooked!
+I'm always learning and honing my skills.
 Most of what I’ve learned is from listening to other people's experiences, testing it out and gaining experiences of my own.
-So now I get that opportunity to share what I have learned and hope the new wave of anglers can benefit from my tips and tricks.
-Come learn with me!
-Happy Fishing
+So now I get that opportunity to share what I have learned and hope the new wave of anglers can benefit from my tips and tricks as well.

 We are the BEE TEAM: Beekeepers, homesteaders and mentors to those who love nature.
 We own and operate Meadowlily Honey Farm in London Ontario and are founders of Ontario Bee Rescue.
 Ontario Bee Rescue is a collective of over 100 caring beekeepers dedicated to saving the honeybees.
 We also run a duck refuge for wayward, injured or homeless ducks.
 We love to work with and help animals and people.
 Our Motto is: The more you help others – the better life gets!